 Other Commonwealth Casualty perks worth considering

 In addition to home and auto insurance, the only other policy type that Commonwealth Casualty offers is renters insurance.
-This coverage is especially useful to renters, as it provides loss of use and liability coverage, as well as coverage for personal belongings.
+This type of policy usually comes at a low cost and can provide loss of use and liability coverage, as well as coverage for personal belongings.
 However, it appears to only be available to Arizona residents.

 Commonwealth Casualty corporate sustainability

 Commonwealth Casualty reports that almost all of their employees volunteer with community service organizations.
-The company has also partnered with different organizations like Habitat for Humanity, United Way, Saint Mary’s Food Bank and the Salvation Army.
+The company has also partnered with different organizations like the Special Olympics, Ronald McDonald House, Habitat for Humanity, United Way, Saint Mary’s Food Bank and the Salvation Army.

-- State Farm: State Farm received the highest ranking for customer service in the 2022 J.D.
+State Farm received the highest ranking for customer service in the 2022 J.D.
 Power Auto Insurance Study for the Southwest region.
-The company also offers a wide variety of products, including home, auto, and life insurance.
+The company also offers a wide variety of products, including home, auto and life insurance.

-- Geico: Geico offers some of the cheapest car insurance rates in the nation and is widely available to drivers.
+Geico may be one of the cheapest car insurance companies in the nation and is widely available to drivers.
 Whether you’re on a budget or moving out of Commonwealth Casualty’s operating states and need more options, Geico could be worth a look.